-It’s because Richard Nixon embodied America’s divided soul, and no doubt continues to haunt the proceedings.
+It’s because Richard Nixon embodied America’s divided soul, and as those divisions have grown, so his ghost continues to haunt the land.
 Seen purely as a rags-to-riches story, he was every bit the American Dream: the Quaker boy from a dying lemon ranch in Yorba Linda; the son of poor, pious grocers; two of his brothers dying of tuberculosis; whiling away most of World War II playing poker in the navy.

 Then comes the rise to infamy – baiting closet commies in the age of McCarthy, the slander he directed at cleaner and gentler opponents in Congress and the Senate, and the clash of egos between crusty old President Eisenhower and foulmouthed Vice-President Nixon.
 When reporters asked Eisenhower what major decisions his deputy had taken, the general said, ‘If you give me a week, I might think of one.’

 There’s also his first failure: Nixon’s soul-crushing loss to JFK for the presidency, in among the closest elections in history.
 Compared to his opponent, Nixon fought honourably (something he knew not to try before, and learned never to repeat since).
-Those beautiful Kennedy boys, assisted by less-than-beautiful machine bosses like Daley in Chicago and Lyndon Johnson in Texas, almost certainly rigged it.
+Those beautiful Kennedy boys, assisted by less-than-beautiful machine bosses like Daley in Chicago and Lyndon Johnson in Texas, just may have rigged it.

 To hear the press tell it though, the Kennedys were the royal family, and Nixon their evil foil.
-As journalist and devoted enemy Hunter S. Thompson put it,
+As one journalist and devoted enemy put it:

 True, this is the lore of Dick Nixon, but it would be foolish to overlook his key talent: mastering the art of division.
 Per one biographer, ‘He is so many American stories all at once, he consumes so much of our culture…the poor kid who made good; the bad kid who got caught…the loser who won, the winner who lost.’